DanielOgorchock/ST_Anything/HubDuino/README.md

 ![screenshot](https://user-images.githubusercontent.com/5206084/41016005-e382479e-691a-11e8-871f-e62964c0e0c0.png)

-Note: The HubDuino v1.1.9 release is based on the ST_Anything v2.9.9 baseline and was built using the Arduino IDE v1.8.16.
+Note: The HubDuino v1.1.10 release was built using the Arduino IDE v2.3.4.
 Please make sure to upgrade your Arduino IDE.

 Turn your Arduino UNO/MEGA/MKR1000/MKR1010/NANO33IoT, ESP8266, or ESP32 into Anything you can imagine!
 HubDuino/ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
 - Arduino with SmartThings ThingShield